MartinHoldrege/SEI/README.md

   Similar to method 1 but adjust DeltaS to divide by a geographically local maximum so DeltaS = (future biomass - historical biomass) / local maximum historical biomass

   Minor version 3 -- `Script 03_SEIsw_method3.js` used.
+By multiplying by RAP proportion change (from stepwat) and or by adding change in stepwat cover.

+    Patch 1 -- afg biomass converted to cover using the rap based equation.
-  Calculate DeltaS as a change in potential (STEPWAT) cover between future and historical simulations and add to observed (RAP) cover so future cover = observed cover + (stepwat future cover - stepwat historical cover)
+      For all PFTs Calculated DeltaS as a change in potential (STEPWAT) cover between future and historical simulations and add to observed (RAP) cover

-    Patch 1 -- afg biomass converted to cover using the rap based equation
+      so future cover = observed cover + (stepwat future cover - stepwat historical cover)

+    Patch 2 -- calculate 'future RAP cover' by multiplying current RAP cover by the proportional change [(future - historical)/historicalin] STEPWAT biomass.
+And then do an additional correction for sagebrush because this leads to unrealistic changes in cover in some cases where the proportion change is high (which occurs when historical STEPWAt biomass was very long and then increased).
+In those cases a weighted average between the proportional adjusted RAP cover and the delta cover (i.e. change in STEPWAT cover) calculated future RAP cover is done.
+    This weighting occurs in places where the proportion change from stepwat is very large and current rap sage cover is very large, causing unrealistic changes in sagebrush cover.

   Minor version 4 -- `Script 03_SEIsw_method4.js` used.